imogendrews/johannesburg_population/README.md

 ### **Task 05.01 - Johannesburg Population Density Map**

-You can find my final project in [this Github Repo](https://github.com/imogendrews/johannesburg_population/tree/main). this GitHub repository.
+You can find my final project in [this](https://github.com/imogendrews/johannesburg_population/tree/main) GitHub repository.
 To run the code use npx vite, for some reason the npm script didn’t work for me.
 You can read more about the background of my project on the website itself.

 - **Summary**

 For my final project, I created a heightmap-based population data visualization of Johannesburg.
 The lecture topic my project relates to is ‘abstraction’, which we explored in Session 1.
 I wanted to take population data—typically presented in tables or standard graphs—and transform it into something more artistic.
 The goal was to speak not only to the logical mind but also to the empathetic one.

-I was inspired by Simon Sherrer’s series of heightmap-based population visualizations of various European countries (example shown below).
+I was inspired by Simon Sherrer’s series of heightmap-based population visualizations of various European countries.
+Below is an example of his work:

 ![Simon Sherrer's population visualisation](./public/images/joburg.png)

-This project is also an example of *procedural generation*: I wrote the code to generate the visualization, then fed it the population data, allowing the program to determine the final form.
+This project is also an example of procedural generation in general since I wrote the code to generate the visualization, then fed it the population data, allowing the program to determine the final form.
 While I made some aesthetic adjustments along the way, the "mountain range" itself was generated directly by the code using the data—it wasn't something I sculpted manually.

 Having been born and raised in Johannesburg, I always knew the city was unequal—but I didn’t fully grasp the scale of this inequality until I left.
 When I came across Sherrer’s work, I immediately thought that this kind of visualization could be a powerful way for fellow Joburgers—and others—to viscerally understand the spatial realities of inequality in the city.

-Concept

 - **Implementation**